 Consequently, UK college and university campus Islamic Societies (ISocs) became an ideal space to explore and develop a new kind of Islam during this period and would go on to play a significant role in creating fertile ground for Islamic activism.
-For instance, the 1993 massacre in Srebrenica cited as the ‘event that sparked second-generation radicalism’[1]—which two decades later, three key western powers [Britain, the US and France] were found to be complicit in,[2] contributed significantly to the mobilisation of disaffected young British Muslims who were ready to reject a religio-ethnic identity in the search for an alternative.
+For instance, the 1995 massacre in Srebrenica cited as the ‘event that sparked second-generation radicalism’[1]—which two decades later, three key western powers [Britain, the US and France] were found to be complicit in,[2] contributed significantly to the mobilisation of disaffected young British Muslims who were ready to reject a religio-ethnic identity in the search for an alternative.
 I can recall how a one-off event—a private on-campus screening of a video called The Killing Fields of Bosnia, had a profound and lasting effect on those of us who were also noticing the rise of Islamophobia being shaped by the ‘new right’ Conservative rule.[3]
 This video, which was distastefully sensationalised by political agitators at the time, followed the tragic fate of 8,000 Bosnian Muslim men and boys who were supposedly under the ‘protection’ of the United Nations, caused us to ponder seriously our future as British Muslims in a Europe that ‘stood idly by during the massacre of Bosnian Muslims’.[4]

-Further, the fact that the genocide was a mere 24 hour drive away did indeed deepen a sense of collective Islamic identity within us,[5] as well as trigger feelings of helplessness, guilt and hypocrisy.
-This was something I felt quite starkly when vacationing at the end of my undergraduate degree with Greek friends in their homeland in the summer of 1993, since had we not driven past road signs for Bosnia, I would not have realised just how close I was to where the ethnic cleansing of fellow Muslims was taking place.
+Further, the fact that the Bosnian War was taking place in a location a mere 24 hour drive away did indeed deepen a sense of collective Islamic identity within us,[5] as well as trigger feelings of helplessness, guilt and hypocrisy.
+This was something I felt quite starkly when vacationing at the end of my undergraduate degree with Greek friends in their homeland in the summer of 1993, since had we not driven past road signs for Bosnia, I would not have realised just how close I was to where the ethnic cleansing of fellow Muslims was taking place.[6]

 [1] Leiken 2012:158.